 Because 5 million annual visitors flow into the Wisconsin Dells like a tidal wave, you'll find an overwhelming number of places clamoring for your vacation dollars.
 Go ahead and splurge on big resorts with on-site water parks if your kids are happy jumping, sliding and splashing the day away, but you can usually save money by traveling midweek and dining off-property.
-You can save even more by seeking smaller resorts, throwback attractions and enjoying the natural beauty that made this area a tourism mecca in the first place.
+You can save even more by seeking smaller resorts, throwback attractions and enjoying the area's natural beauty.
 Fringe benefit: ditching the biggest crowds.
 Here are our picks:

 1) Devil’s Lake State Park Don’t miss the cool rock formations and heady overlooks with bluff-top hikes at this popular state park.
 If you can return for fall when maples morph to electric reds and yellows, it’s even more spectacular.
 (608) 356-8301, dnr.wi.gov

 2) Big Sky Twin Drive-In Make it an old-school family date with a trip to the drive-in.
 Two double features run every night starting at 8 p.m. throughout the summer, and you can get hot dogs, pizza and cotton candy with your bucket of popcorn.
 (608) 254-8025; bigskydrivein.com